pranaydutta89/console-logger/README.md

 1) Init: Let's do some config

-    var loggerObj = new consoleLogger.logger(); //by default its true var loggerObj = new consoleLogger.logger(false); //if don't want to log (eg: in prod)
+    var loggerObj = new consoleLogger.logger(); //by default its true

+    var loggerObj = new consoleLogger.logger(false); //if don't want to log (eg: in prod)

     //if you want to log as an html

     var loggerObj = new consoleLogger.logger(true,true);
     //second argument is for log as an html, default is false

+    /*Note: you can use "on/off" in place of true/false*/

 2) Use: one liner's piece of cake !!